 J-Term study tours have become part of the culture of Carthage, says Associate Provost David Steege.
 More than 20 faculty-led study tours are offered every academic year, with some offered in June.
-This culture has earned Carthage the No. 5 spot in the country among baccalaureate institutions for student participation in short-term study abroad.
+This culture has earned Carthage the a spot in the Top 5 in the country among baccalaureate institutions for student participation in short-term study abroad.

 Where will you go?

-Faculty announce 2019 study tours to such destinations as China, London, Paris, Guatemala, India, Nicaragua, Peru, Scotland, Senegal, Spain, Tanzania, and more.
+Students traveled to such destinations as London, Paris, Guatemala, India, Nicaragua, Peru, Senegal, Spain, Tanzania, and more.

 Exploring the World